ethannicholas/Frost/docs/statements.md

 by which `widget` would remain unassigned is known to be `unreachable`.

 Actually reaching an `unreachable` statement is, of course, bad.
 By default, this will result in a safety violation which causes the program to terminate.
+If `<message>` is provided, the message will be displayed in the event that the `unreachable` is encountered.

 If safety checks are disabled, the compiler is free to optimize under the assumption that no `unreachable` code is actually reached, and reaching `unreachable` therefore causes undefined behavior.

 match
 -----